tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LP-04-Ins-Algorithms-Forest.md

 Open the lesson slides, go to the _Walking into the Algorithms Forest_ section and highlight the following:

-* Tree based algorithms, are part of the supervised machine learning methods.
+* Tree based algorithms are part of the supervised machine learning methods.

-* These kind of algorithms, can be used to solve classification or regression problems.
+* These kind of algorithms can be used to solve classification or regression problems.

-* These algorithms are quite used in finance for assessing risk, preventing fraud or fighting money laundering.
+* These algorithms are quite often used in finance for assessing risk, preventing fraud or fighting money laundering.

 * In contrast to linear models, tree based algorithms can map non-linear relationships in data.

-Explain to students, that linear models are not always an straight line, even a parabolic curve is a linear model, it just have a different shape.
+Explain to students that in linear models, the relationship among input variables can be represented as a straight line, while non-linear models have a different shape.

 * Predicting the price of an stock is an example of a linear problem.